 Stay Nearby:

 Looking to stay close to downtown?
 Check out the brand new CAMBRiA Hotel in Downtown Rock Hill or our newly renovated bed & breakfast, East Main Guest House.
-If you’re looking for something more specific, you can check out one of our other preferred hotels.
+If you want something more specific, you can check out one of our other preferred hotels.

-Fuel up for the day with coffee at Knowledge Perk or Jackass Cafe or ease into your morning at Amelie’s French Café with a pastry or breakfast sandwich!
+Fuel up for the day with coffee at Knowledge Perk, Rock Hill Coffee, or Jackass Cafe, or ease into your morning at Amelie’s French Café with a pastry or breakfast sandwich!

-Engage with history and learn about the Civil Rights Movement and the Friendship 9 along Freedom Walkway or take a quick walk to the African American Business District Monument and learn about the district that served the African-American community until the 1970s.
+Then head back into history and learn about the Civil Rights Movement and the Friendship 9 along Freedom Walkway.
+Take a quick walk to the African American Business District Monument and learn about the district that served the African-American community until the 1970s.

 Ready for lunch?
-Walk or even rent a Comporium bike and head to Legal Remedy Brewing!
-With food as crafty as their beer, you're guaranteed to find something you'll love on the menu!
-Or, if you want to take a short drive, head to the Riverwalk development for lunch at Pump House!
+Take a short drive and head to the Riverwalk development for lunch at Pump House!
 Take in the sprawling views of the Catawba River four stories up.

 Next, get ready to experience the magic at Glencairn Garden.
 This 11-acre city park is a true hidden gem that started as a backyard garden in 1928.
-Take a stroll through the mid-century-style fountains while admiring all Mother Nature has to offer.
+Stroll through the mid-century-style fountains while admiring all Mother Nature has to offer.

 We know you're hungry, so make your way to dinner at Kounter on Main Street.
 Be amazed by Chef Rob Masone as he whips up culinary creations right before your eyes!
-Don't leave without trying the smoking tuna poke appetizer, it's sure to wow your entire table.
+Please don't leave without trying the smoking tuna poke appetizer; it's sure to wow your entire table.
 Reservations on the weekend are encouraged.
-While you're there, make sure to learn about the history of the Friendship 9 and the 1961 "Jail, No Bail" sit-in.
-This location is actually a stop on the U.S. Civil Rights Trail.